 “I can run and dance and just have fun!”
-Alfred would say to himself and others.
+Alfred would say.
 “Why would I want to be slowed down by a shell?
 It doesn’t do anything except get in the way.”

 Alfred was naturally the fastest turtle around.
-He could run on his hind legs and give competition to nearly all the speediest in the woods.
+Running upright on his hind legs, he could outrun nearly all the speediest animals in the woods.

 “How much farther is it?”
 Alfred asked.
 “It feels like we have been walking forever.”

 “Wake up.
 Wake up little friend.”
-A voice was calling Alfred from his deep sleep.
+A bell-like voice called Alfred from his deep sleep.
 “Don’t waste any more time, wake up.”
-Images of the fox’s face flashed before his eyes as the young turtle sat upright.
-“Where am I?
-What happened to the one chasing me?”
+Images of the fox’s toothy face flashed before his eyes as the young turtle sat upright.

 “Who are you?”
 Alfred asked.

 “I am a forest fairy.
 I heard your call for help.
 What can I do for you?”

 “Could you give me a way to defend myself from others that want to hurt me?
 The other turtles can retreat into their shells, but, I don’t have a shell.”
 Alfred pulled on his wrinkled skin, feeling the tenderness.

 “Why do you not have a shell?”
 The fairy asked.